asemones/dbase/README.md

 # dbase
 In progress dbms from scratch with a focus on write centered workloads.
 Currently implementing the key-value store that will power the rest of the system.
+This db is far from complete and should not be used.